Servicemembers Group Life Insurance, or SGLI benefits, are life insurance policies made available to basically all members of the U.S. military.

 You don’t want to leave yourself without life coverage for any significant period of time.

-Converting your SGLI into a commercial whole life policy has advantages and disadvantages.
+Converting your SGLI into a private whole life policy has advantages and disadvantages.

 Another drawback to converting your SGLI to a whole life policy is you likely won’t be able to keep any supplemental policy benefits.